dnsimple/dnsimple-support/content/articles/consul-integration.markdown

 }
 ```

-You need to pay special attention to the `condition` and `variable_files` fields.
+Pay special attention to the `condition` and `variable_files` fields.

 **condition** - specifies [services to trigger](https://www.consul.io/docs/nia/configuration#services-condition) the task
 **variable_files** - Specifies list of paths to Terraform variable definition files (.tfvars).
 This is where you need to specify the configuration variables for our [DNSimple Terraform Provider](https://registry.terraform.io/providers/dnsimple/dnsimple/latest/docs).

-To ensure the task can create the records in your DNSimple account the following variables need to be set in your `.tfvars` file:
+To ensure the task can create the records in your DNSimple account, the following variables need to be set in your `.tfvars` file:

 **`dnsimple_token`**:`string` - (Required) The DNSimple API v2 token.
 You can use either a User or an Account Token.
 We recommend using the Account token.
 You can read our [API Access Token](https://support.dnsimple.com/articles/api-access-token/) support article for more information on how to get a token.